rekka/meval-rs/README.md

 }
 ```

-Need to define a rust function from an expression?
-No problem:
+Need to define a Rust function from an expression?
+No problem, use [`Expr`](struct.Expr.html)
+for this and more:

 ```rust
 extern crate meval;